 Is Whole 30 the way to go?
 Paleo?
 Atkins?
 Gluten free?
 When is it a diet and when is it a disorder?
 And what is it really about?Read More

 I remember when I first realized that the amount of weight I gained in pregnancy was the same amount of weight that I had gained (deliberately leaving out number to not be triggering, but let's just say it was a subsrantial amount)Read More

 Sugar causes levels of dopamine to surge in our brains.
 Dopamine is considered the "reward center" in our brain, and is associated with feelings of pleasure.
 Does this mean some people can become "addicted" to it?
 Should you avoid sugar or avoid giving your kids sugar?
 I don't think so...Read More

 Treasure Maps (also called vision boards or vision collages) are just what they sound like: a collage of your vision!
 The word "board" is usedRead More

-In this blog, I interview Lindsay Stenovec, Registered Dietician, and founder of The Nurtured Mama podcast and community.
-Lindsay is a Mom who...Read More
+In this blog, I interview the founder of The Nurtured Mama podcast and community.
+Here is what she has to say about working with recovering moms…Read More

 You may be accustomed to having your emotional state be linked with stepping on the scale, or you may be pregnant and having your ObGyn ask you to step on this dreaded measurement tool (Tip: ask to be blind weighed), but it doesn't have to be that way (weigh)!Read More